A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Day 1: Harajuku and Shibuya

 Welcome to Tokyo!
-Begin your Tokyo 7 Day itinerary by immersing yourself in the vibrant, colourful and quirky streets of the Harajuku district.
+Begin your Tokyo 7 Day itinerary by immersing yourself in the vibrant, colourful and quirky streets of the Harajuku district – it’s a great introduction to Tokyo, and Japan in general if this is your first time visiting!

 Harajuku